 - 70. Countries use different procedures for granting import duty and indirect tax exemptions.
 Some countries grant immediate exemption while other countries require some or all exempt importers to pay import duties and taxes and file for reimbursement at a later date.
 Also, a number of francophone African countries have introduced a treasury voucher system to monitor exemptions, in particular for government-to-government aid projects.
 Existing instruments generally do not advocate a particular method for granting or controlling exemptions in general or in relation to government-to-government aid projects in particular. - 71.
 From an administrative perspective, a system where the exemption is processed manually at the time it is requested should be discouraged.
-A reimbursement method and the use of an automated customs management system are generally to be preferred and Guideline 11 encourage recipient countries the use these methods. - 72.
+A reimbursement method and the use of an automated customs management system are generally to be preferred and Guideline 11 encourages recipient countries to use these methods. - 72.
 A reimbursement system offers a number of advantages, including relieving the strain on the verification stage, which has the double advantage of speeding up the clearance process and making more customs personnel available for post-clearance controls (audits, physical checks) based on risk-analysis, which are both more efficient and more trade-friendly.
-Experience shows that reimbursement systems can be successfully implemented, leading in some cases to an increase of government revenue.18

-- 73. It has been suggested that, when implemented and administered properly, the voucher system used by some francophone African countries19 could also be an effective method for eliminating or greatly reducing abuse and revenue loss from this type of exemption.
+Experience shows that reimbursement systems can be successfully implemented, leading in some cases to an increase of government revenue.20 - 73.
+It has been suggested that, when implemented and administered properly, the voucher system used by some francophone African countries 21 could also be an effective method for eliminating or greatly reducing abuse and revenue loss from this type of exemption.
 Under this system, import duties and taxes in connection with qualifying projects are payable by way of treasury credit vouchers issued by the government.
 Government-to-government aid public procurement bids must be submitted on a tax-inclusive basis, which thus requires the bidders to carefully plan and calculate their projects.
-When the contract is assigned, treasury vouchers are issued to the contractor up to the contractor's forecasted amount of duties and taxes.20 Any excess tax burden falls on the contractor.
+When the contract is assigned, treasury vouchers are issued to the contractor up to the contractor's forecasted amount of duties and taxes.
+22 Any excess tax burden falls on the contractor.
 The system thus has a built-in control mechanism: bidders will be careful not to overstate their tax forecast to obtain the contract, while an understatement leaves the contractor to bear the excess tax burden when the contractor wins the bid.
-In addition, it allows the government of the recipient country to keep track of foregone amounts of duties and taxes. - 74.
-Research on the use of the voucher system in Togo and Benin,21 however, has suggested that since the value of vouchers was 1-2% of GDP, that system may risk distorting macroeconomic data (especially tax-to-GDP ratios).
-Also, while this system is straightforward for import duties and taxes and for single-stage domestic sales taxes, it is more complicated for "domestic VAT" (i.e. VAT on domestic supplies, other than import VAT).
-Indeed, the amount of domestic VAT for which exemption and thus treasury vouchers may be claimed is not necessarily equal to the amount of output VAT (i.e. the total value of the supply multiplied by the VAT rate) but is the net amount of VAT due (i.e. the output VAT minus the input VAT on domestically sourced supplies or taxed imports), the forecasting of which may prove to be more difficult. - 75.
-Contractors under government-to-government aid projects for which duty and tax exemptions are available thus have an incentive to also insist on relief from VAT on their domestically sourced supplies, which "break" the VAT taxing and crediting chain and thus undermine the VAT system.
-Furthermore, if such relief is implemented by way of a VAT exemption, domestic suppliers that benefit from the exemption-and their suppliers all the way through the supply chain-will also be incentivized to claim VAT relief on their domestic purchases, thus leading to "exemption creep" in the VAT system.
-22 Another potential weakness
+In addition, it allows the government of the recipient country to keep track of foregone amounts of duties and taxes.

-18 E.g., Mali, cited in Customs Modernization Handbook, World Bank 2005, p.
-238, box 10.9
+E.g. Mali, cited in Customs Modernization Handbook, World Bank 2005, p.
+238, box 10.9.